-In deep learning, a Convolutional Neural Network (CNN/ConvNet) is a class of deep neural networks, most commonly applied to analyze visual imagery.
+In deep learning, a convolutional neural network (CNN/ConvNet) is a class of deep neural networks, most commonly applied to analyze visual imagery.
 Now when we think of a neural network we think about matrix multiplications but that is not the case with ConvNet.
 It uses a special technique called Convolution.
 Now in mathematics convolution is a mathematical operation on two functions that produces a third function that expresses how the shape of one is modified by the other.

-Bottom line is that the ConvNet role to reduce the images into a form that is easier to process, without losing features crucial for good prediction.
+Bottom line is that the role of the ConvNet is to reduce the images into a form that is easier to process, without losing features that are critical for getting a good prediction.

-How does it work?
+How does it works?